updated June 11, 2007

 Weekend Programs are listed on the Miyako Kyudojo website, at

-Please direct all comments, improvements, criticisms to Webmaster Wannabe
+Please direct all website comments, improvements, criticisms to Webmaster Wannabe